yskan/nerf_tutorial/README.md

 ```

 ## Usage
-Open nerf.ipynb in Jupyter Notebook and run the cells.
+Open `nerf.ipynb` in Jupyter Notebook and run the cells.

+## Explore further

+Check out [Nerf Studio](https://nerf.studio/) for a more interactive experience.

+Check out [LightGaussianSplatting](https://github.com/VITA-Group/LightGaussian) for a peek at gaussian splatting.